Vajram-And-RaviVajram-And-Ravi

 • Granville Austin argues that with Basic Structure Doctrine, a balance has been reached between the responsibilities of Parliament and the Supreme Court for protecting the seamless web of the Indian Constitution.

-• Protects Fundamental Rights: Basic Structure protects the fundamental rights of the citizens against arbitrariness and authoritarianism of the legislature.
+• Protects Fundamental Rights: Basic Structure protects the citizens' fundamental rights against the legislature's arbitrariness and authoritarianism.

 • Inconsistent with the principle of separation of powers: A system of checks and balances is healthy only when the duties of one branch are not usurped by another.
 A court may have the power to review but not rewrite a constitutional amendment.